hristovs/MSF8/README.md

 The instructions for this are listed on their website.

-Alternatively, use the makefile </p>
+Alternatively, use the makefile - this is done by typing make compile.
+Then just execute the simulator file by typing ./simulator </p>